habitat-sh/habitat/BUILDING.md

 cargo +nightly-2019-05-10 fmt
 ```

 You may also be able to configure your editor to automatically run rustfmt every time you save.
+The [./support/rustfmt_nightly.sh](./support/rustfmt_nightly.sh) script may be helpful.

 # Compiling habitat binaries